Documentaries for Change

 As a portrait artist attempts to capture their essence on canvas, four Afro-Caribbean elders in Bradford share their extraordinary Windrush stories of rebuilding Britain, confronting racism, and finding resilience, revealing the layers of identity that define a generation.

-For PAINTED, the film is currently being entered into film festivals, and we’re exploring strategic ways to get it into schools and organisations to lead to embedded learning.
+The documentary is currently being entered into film festivals, and we’re exploring strategic ways to get it into schools and organisations to as a resource that will lead to embedded learning on the theme of racism, Windrush, prejudice.

 If you’d be interested in finding out more about screening or licensing the film, please get in touch.